Saturday, July 26, 2025, 10:45PM |

 Mr. Surratt, currently serving multiple life sentences in Florida, was long suspected by police to have committed at least 18 murders, most of them in Ohio and Pennsylvania.
 During the fall and winter of 1977-78, Mr. Surratt pulled the region into a panic, most often by entering homes, shooting the male and often raping and killing the female.

-Edward Surratt is led to a hearing by sheriff's Deputies Ronald Bochenek, left, and Ben Tillman in 1999.
+Edward Surratt is led to a hearing by sheriff's Deputies Ronald Bochenek, left, and Ben Tillman in an archive photo.

 Nick Trombola